Repowering Te Rere Hau Wind Farm

 Over the last 10 years, wind energy has developed significantly.
 Wind turbines today can generate a lot more electricity than they could a decade ago.
 Te Rere Hau wind farm sits in a high wind-speed location, but our data shows that we could be making better use of the great Tararua Ranges wind resource.

-Te Rere Hau wind farm currently operates 92 small turbines (30m hub height).
-A successful resource consent would allow us to replace the older, smaller wind turbines with larger, more efficient designs.
+Te Rere Hau wind farm currently operates 91 small turbines (30m hub height).
+The approved resource consent allows us to replace the older, smaller wind turbines with larger, more efficient designs.

 Repowering offers a range of economic, employment, social and environmental benefits, both locally and nationally.
 It will: